 How much should you tell children when someone they know receives a cancer diagnosis?

-“When information is withheld or kept secret, a child still knows something is wrong,” says DeAnn Gallatin, MS, an oncology social worker at Kettering Health.
+“When information is withheld or kept secret, a child still knows something is wrong,” says DeAnn Gallatin, an oncology social worker.
 “Secrecy can prompt a child to believe something is their fault, and a lack of information can result in the child developing anxiety.”